 The new site plan introduces a new pedestrian pathway from the intersection of Canfield and Greenbank Road to the existing church, allowing direct access for pedestrians from the sidewalk or bus stop to the church and community centre.
-New sidewalks are planned through the site and placed in logical desire lines to reduce unmarked crossings.
+New sidewalks are planned through the site and will be placed in logical desire lines to reduce unmarked crossings.
+Pedestrian wayfinding through the site is a top priority for the church and its members.
 The driveway to access the site has been placed as far west along Canfield Road to reduce potential congestion at the intersection of Canfield and Greenbank Road.